miguel94ist/FREE_Web/README.md

 daphne freeweb.asgi:application
 ```

 By default, the webserver will be available at port 8000.
 To change the port, pass `-p <portnumber>` parameter to the `daphne` command.
+You can also force binding to specific addres by `-b <address>`.